 Using the sandwich cart as a simplified example, if you issued a $10,000 fixed income bond to an investor at a coupon rate of 4%, you would receive the money from them and owe them 4% of the face value of the bond per year.
 You set a date for the bond to mature, at which time you return the principle to the investor.

-Bonds can then be traded by investors on the secondary market—the prices they are willing to pay will vary on prevailing interest rates.
+Bonds can then be traded by investors on the secondary market—the prices they are willing to pay will vary based on prevailing interest rates.
 Put into simple terms, if rates rise, prices on existing bonds generally fall.
 The opposite is true if rates fall—existing bond prices rise because there will be more demand for the higher-rate bonds.

 Stocks are notoriously volatile.
 With investors bidding for them, and profit not being assured, greed and fear can sometimes overwhelm the market.
 Perfectly fine enterprises have been basically given away during a market and economic downturn, selling for far less than what they should have been worth.